w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 ![dashboard bonding](../../../img/validator/polkadot-dashboard-bonding.png)

-**Value boned** - how many DOTs you want to bond to this controller for staking
+**Value bonded** - how many DOTs you want to bond to this controller for staking

 **Payment destination** - where your rewards get sent